aar/uc_payflow_oro/README.txt

 The location of the cacert file that comes with this module will work, but putting the file outside of a web-accessible place is recommended.
 Our current recommendation is a path like /etc/ssl/certs/cacert.pem (which needs to be readable by the apache user, but writable only by root = 644).
+This path may have to be absolute in some configurations.

 Recurring billing functionality has not yet been tested in D6, so use at your own risk!